cmyslewski/dl_apex_ProcessDdpParameters/readme.md

 Sample | Description
 --- | ---
 ProcessDdps | Provides a custom UI and corresponding Apex class  to process DocGen Packages for Salesforce accounts.
-ProcessDdp Lightning Compoent | Provides a Lightning Component and corresponding Apex class to process DocGen Packages for Salesforce accounts.
+ProcessDdp Lightning Component | Provides a Lightning Component and corresponding Apex class to process DocGen Packages for Salesforce accounts.

 For more information: